dorinm17/OOP-Project/README.md

 modified.

-For storing current data in the program, I used several collections: ArrayList, Hashmap and LinkedHashMap.
-The hashmap was useful for memorising all the ratings for every movie.
-The LinkedHashMap, together with deep copy constructors and synchronized variants for lists, were used for dealing with multithreading issues encountered during the implementation of the project.
+For storing current data in the program, I used several collections: ArrayList, Hashmap, LinkedHashMap and ArrayDequeue.
+The hashmap is useful for memorising all the ratings for every movie.
+The LinkedHashMap, together with deep copy constructors and synchronized variants for lists, are used for dealing with multithreading issues encountered during the implementation of the project.
+The ArrayDequeue acts as a stack that stores the pages the user navigates through and is useful for the back action.

+After careful thought as to how to notify users everytime a new change is being made to the database, I decided to use the Observer pattern.
+The Observable is the suggestively named NotificationCenter class and the Observers are none others than the users themselves (the UserExtended class).
+In order to manage all the different aspects users have to be notified of and since users shall be notified only of the changes important to them, I chose to implement a Hashmap that retains multiple Observable objects, each one corresponding to a different String (the name of the genre for the addition of a movie to the database and the name of the movie for the removal of a movie from the database).

 ## Bibliography